elk-audio/sushi-gui/README.md

 - `pip install -r requirements.txt` to install all the dependencies in the environment

 ### Sushi .proto definitions
+`sushi-grpc-api` is included in this repo as a submodule.
+It contains the proto definition file for Sushi.
 In the Sushi repo, you will find the `.proto` definition file for Sushi.
-Specifically in `sushi/rpc_interface/protos/sushi_rpc.proto`
+By default, this GUI will use that.

-You need to set an environment variable to that:
+In case you need to use another proto file, you should set the environment variable SUSHI_GRPC_ELKPY_PROTO to that path.

+Also, note that Sushi comes with its proto file as file when you check it out.
+Specifically in `sushi/rpc_interface/protos/sushi_rpc.proto`.
+So setting environment variable like that:
 ```
 $ export SUSHI_GRPC_ELKPY_PROTO=path_to_sushi/rpc_interface/protos/sushi_rpc.proto
 ```
+will make the GUI use the proto file included with Sushi.

-If you find yourself using is often and wanting to set the variable *once and for all*, you should add the command to your `.bashrc` or `.zshrc`, depending on which shell you are using.
+If you find yourself using this often and wanting to set the variable *once and for all*, you should add the command to your `.bashrc` or `.zshrc`, depending on which shell you are using.

-For convenience, we added a copy of `sushi_rpc.proto` to this repo that `client.py` will default to using in case the env variable is not set.
-Be aware that this is not the preferred method as we cannot guarantee regular updates to this copy.
-Using the actual proto file that comes with Sushi will always ensure best compatibility and latest features.

 ---